circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 * In the examples on this page that use orbs, you will notice that the orbs are versioned with tags, for example, `aws-s3: circleci/aws-s3@x.y.z`.
 If you copy paste any examples you will need to edit `x.y.z` to specify a version.
 You can find the available versions listed on the individual orb pages in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).
 * Any items that appear within `< >` should be replaced with your own parameters.

-1. Set up your project (repo) to build on CircleCI.
-See our [Getting Started guide]({{ site.baseurl }}/2.0/getting-started) for help with this if required.

-2. Use CircleCI version 2.1 at the top of your `.circleci/config.yml` file.

-    ```yml
-    version: 2.1
-    ```

-    **NOTE:** {% include snippets/enable-pipelines.md %}

-3. If you want to use an orb in your configuration, add the orbs stanza below your version, which in turn imports the orb (AWS EXS orb shown here as an example).
-You can import as many orbs as you want this way:

-    ```yml
-    aws-ecs: circleci/aws-ecs@x.y.z
-    ```

-4. Invoke the orbs elements (commands, jobs, executors) in your existing configuration.
-The available orb elements are listed on the relevant pages in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/), along with usage examples.

 ## Configuration Recipes

 The table below lists some recipes to help and inspire your projects.